luminaAnonima/information_as_tension/README.md

 - Ecosystems: slower tensions (centuries).
 - Planets and stars: much slower (millions to billions).

+Even what seems static — rocks, deserts, coastlines — participates in cycles:
+- Daily breathing in temperature, humidity, light.
+- Seasonal expansion and contraction.
+- Geological uplift and erosion.

-Rocks and stars may be “alive” too - just breathing on longer clocks.
+**The decor breathes too.** Rocks and stars may be alive, just breathing on longer clocks.

 ---

-## 11. Unified Formula
+## 12. Unified Formula

 We can combine balance and persistence: